 This is a FEM project aimed at analyzing a pressure vessel with an internal pressure of 14.5MPa and an external atmospheric pressure of 101kPa.
 The goal is the have our results match the hand calculations in the name of expanding the engineering field.

-14.5
+Problem Statement

+Analyze a pressure vessel with the geometry shown below in Figure 1 in Solidworks.
+Show the hand calculations to show the similarities between the two methods.
+The vessel has an internal pressure of 14.5Mpa and an external pressure of 101kPa.